 Meegan Snyder, Director Preemie Parent Mentor Program

-Originally from New Zealand, Meegan received her Degrees in Hospitality Management and Business at WINTEC in Hamilton, New Zealand.
-After the birth of her daughter at 28 weeks, Meegan wanted to help other preemie parents and was thrilled at the opportunity with Graham’s Foundation to be able to join our volunteer Mentor program where she directly touched families for the last three years.
-Meegan now drives our Mentor Program with recruiting, training, and matching over 30 volunteer Mentors with other preemie parents so that no parent has to go through the journey of prematurity alone.
+Originally from New Zealand, Meegan is a Certified Trauma Informed Professional and also has her Degrees in Hospitality Management and Business from WINTEC in Hamilton, New Zealand.
+After the birth of her daughter at 28 weeks, Meegan wanted to help other preemie parents and was thrilled at the opportunity with Graham’s Foundation to be able to join our volunteer Mentor program where she directly touched families.
+Meegan now drives our Mentor Program with recruiting, training, and matching over 40 volunteer mentors with other preemie parents so that no parent has to go through the journey of prematurity alone.

-Nicole started as a NICU Ambassador for Graham’s Foundation and is proud to now be a part of the team as the NICU Outreach/MyPreemie Coordinator.
+Nicole started as a NICU Ambassador for Graham’s Foundation and is proud to now be a part of the team as Director of Content & Social Media.
 A graduate of Santa Clara University who spent 15 years working in feature post production and sound editing, she left entertainment when her twin boys arrived early at 24 weeks, 6 days and spent 5 months in the NICU.